ChromiaProject/ai-inference-extension/doc/User-Guide.md

 This extension uses the Hybrid Compute framework.

+## Custom subnode image

+Ensure you pick the AI extension image when leasing your container.

 ## Blockchain configuration

 You will need to enable the Hybrid Compute framework, configure it to use the AI inference engine provided by this